jessonfoo/homebrew-desc/README.md

 # brew-desc.rb - Searchable descriptions for Homebrew formulas

+## NOTICE

+`brew desc` has switched to a new upgrade and installation method.
+In a nutshell, you no longer need to *install* `brew desc` in the old way (`brew install brew-desc`).
+Intead, all you need to do is tap this directory and the command is *already* installed.
+In addition, this means that upgrades will be delivered automatically whenever you run `brew update`.
+That is, updating `brew` itself will also update this command.

+The easiest way to make sure that you're up to date is to run the following:

+    brew update && brew uninstall brew-desc && brew tap --repair

+That should be it.
+However, if you have any issues, please file an issue.

 ## What is it?

 It's an [external command][ec] for [Homebrew][h].
 It provides short